We'll guide you through the divorce application process.

 To apply for a divorce, you must be in a position to prove all of the following:

-- Evidence of any exiting cases or orders regarding property settlement or parenting arrangements
+- Evidence of any existing cases or orders regarding property settlement or parenting arrangements

 - Details of custody and care arrangements for any children under 18